 If the output shows 802.11n 802.11g and 802.11b network modes as highlighted in the image above, it means the computer has 2.4GHz network capability only.

-Also, if it shows that the network adapter supports 802.11g and 802.11n network modes, it means that the computer has 2.4 GHz network capability only.
+Also, if it shows that the network adapter supports 802.11g and 802.11n network modes, the computer only has 2.4 GHz network capability.